mohammedsalouhi/logs_analysis_FSND/README.md

          INNER JOIN bad_response AS b
                  ON a.day = b.day;
   ```
-3. Now exit the database by typing `\q` then ENTER, and run the `logs_analysis.py`, you should have the same results as in the `output.txt`.
+3. Now exit the database by typing `\q` then ENTER, and run the `python logs_analysis.py`, you should have the same results as in the `output.txt`.